News

 Indiana’s syndromic surveillance system for public health surpasses the typical lifespan of public health technical initiatives

 Designed to meet the need for a rapid-response infrastructure capable of identifying emerging public health threats, PHESS has been a cornerstone of Indiana’s public health strategy since its inception.
 The system connects Indiana hospitals, allowing real-time data analysis and communication that has proven valuable in responding to events like the COVID-19 pandemic.
-In addition to supporting Indiana’s public health needs, PHESS’s robust data feeds also support Regenstrief’s ongoing research with the Centers for Disease Control and Prevention (CDC) for long COVID and vaccine effectiveness, further underscoring its lasting impact on public health and medical research.
+In addition to supporting Indiana’s public health needs, PHESS’s robust data feeds also support Regenstrief’s ongoing research with the Centers for Disease Control and Prevention (CDC) for vaccine effectiveness and long COVID, further underscoring its lasting impact on public health and medical research.

 “PHESS stands as an unparalleled example of a continuously running public health initiative,” says Dr. Grannis, vice president of data and analytics at Regenstrief.
 “It’s durability and success stem from sustained partnerships among Regenstrief, IHIE and public health stakeholders, as well as a steadfast commitment to public health infrastructure.
 Without PHESS, many advances in Indiana’s health information exchange and research capabilities could have been delayed or limited.”